-The event is triggered with either:
+The event is triggered when either:

-- 1) A falling edge (high to low TTL transition) on the TTL 'Event Trigger' input (pin 4). - 2) A low level on the 'Event Trigger' input pin of at least 200 ms at the time the function is executed. - 3) The RS-232 'RUN E' command.
+- 1) A falling edge (high to low TTL transition) occurs on the TTL 'Event Trigger' input (pin 4). - 2) A low level on the 'Event Trigger' input pin at the time the function is executed.